Yohannfra/Touche/Assembly_Guide/README.md

 One player will be signaled in green and the other one in red.

 ### For foil

+Plug you foil in, if you press the button the server will signal it as an invalid hit.

 By default all hits will be invalid, you must calibrate it.